Horncn/Scra/README.md

 # Scra
-This is a bad parody to scratch
+This is a game where you have to create command lines with given command set to get the fox to the finish tile.